-The inboard cylinder can now be installed into the main frame mast with the pin, flatwasher and R-clip as shown below.
+The inboard cylinder can now be installed into the mainframe mast with the pin, flatwashers and R-clips as shown below.
+Use teflon tape on all fitting and hose connections.

-Install all fittings in the outboard cylinder and adjust to point towards the butt end of the cylinder.
+Install all fittings in the outboard cylinder and adjust to point toward the butt end of the cylinder.
 Attach the hoses as specified in the Parts Section.
-Slide the cylinder into the draft beam from the outside of the draft beam and attach cylinder to the draft beam with clevis pin and rollpins.
-(ASM-C-0076 Berm Draft Beam)
+Slide the cylinder into the draft beam from the outside of the draft beam and attach cylinder with clevis pin and rollpins.